 For specifically marketed baby yarns, I AGAIN head to Hobby Lobby for Baby Bee yarns.
 This yarn is available in a bunch of different styles, textures, and weights.
 My personal favorite for baby blankets specifically is Baby Bee Baby Lou Lou, but all of them are amazing!

 The yarns are all super soft for babies’ sensitive skin.
-They are all acrylic or acrylic blends which is nice for babies because of potential allergies or sensitivities to things like wool.
+They are all acrylic or acrylic blends which are nice for babies because of potential allergies or sensitivities to things like wool.

 Between the different lines of Baby Bee yarns, there is SO much variety!
-You will find a yarn for ANY project you want to make for baby, from light weight clothing to the heavy, cozy warm blankets!
+You will find yarn for ANY project you want to make for a baby, from lightweight clothing to heavy, cozy warm blankets!

 PLEASE, just buy some of this yarn!
 You will fall in love like I did!